 People’s responses to saturated fat intake are highly variable.

-Those whose LDL cholesterol levels tend to increase in response to high saturated fat intake may want to limit their ghee or butter intake to one or two tablespoons per day.
+Those whose LDL (bad) cholesterol levels tend to increase in response to high saturated fat intake may want to limit their ghee or butter intake to one or two tablespoons per day.

 Another concern is that during the production of ghee at high heat, its cholesterol may become oxidized.
 Oxidized cholesterol is linked to an increased risk of several diseases, including heart disease (

-According to one researcher, detailed analysis has shown that ghee contains oxidized cholesterol but fresh butter does not (18).
+According to one detailed analysis, ghee contains oxidized cholesterol but fresh butter does not (